HerrMotz/bachelor-thesis/publication/main.typ

   image("methodology_pipeline.svg", width: 100%)
 )

+#figure(
+  caption: [A screenshot of the Visual Query Graph which is generated to the query in @fig:example_query_introduction.
+Variables are shown in violet and things in light blue.
+Green nodes show which variables are part of the result set.], image("screenshot_quebyg_example.png")
+) <fig:screenshot_example_vqg>

 Creating a Visual Query Graph is similar to sketching: the user outlines the desired database structure and fills in variables for the desired results.
 The sketched graph is then automatically converted into a SPARQL query that adheres to all syntactical requirements.
 A result is retrieved from an RDF triplestore by finding the same graph structure as specified by the query.
 A variable will match any value in the RDF graph.

 #figure(
-  caption: [A screenshot of the Visual Query Graph which generates the above posted query.
-Variables are shown in violet and things in light blue.
-Green nodes show which variables are part of the result set.], image("screenshot_quebyg_example.png")
-) <fig:screenshot_example_vqg>

-#figure(
-  caption: [An exemplary RDF Graph against which query from @fig:example_query_introduction is run.], image("RDF_Graph_example.svg"),
+  caption: [An exemplary RDF Graph against which the query from @fig:screenshot_example_vqg or equivalently @fig:example_query_introduction is run.], image("RDF_Graph_example.svg"),
 )